bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 Robots can assist staff in hospitals by automating routine tasks like fetching and delivering supplies.

-Companies: Diligent Robotics is an example of the company developing robots supporting hospital staff.
+Company: Diligent Robotics is an example of the company developing robots supporting hospital staff.

 ### Robot Pet

 Companies like Joy for All create robotic pets designed to provide companionship for the elderly, which can help reduce stress and provide emotional support.

+Company: Joy for All offers pets for emotional support.

 Companies developing smart dispensers: HeroContact us if you want to discuss your product’s challenges.
 [Schedule a free consultation in 48 hours](/start-project/)!